|Java||8, 11 or 12|

 The exact features that are currently implemented and expected to work will be added to the reference documentation as new Alpha versions are released, but to sum up, here is what you can start to play with:

 Mapping of entities using either annotation mapping or programmatic mapping.
 However, we do not offer all the options that were available in Search 5 (yet).
 Most of the field types supported in Search 5 are supported in Search 6.

 Automatic indexing of ORM entities as they are persisted within a transaction (enabled automatically if Hibernate Search is in your classpath and the entity is

 Mass indexing of ORM entities that are already persisted in database.

-Search for ORM entities using their Hibernate Search index, and retrieving managed entities as results.
-However, we do not offer many options regarding how the entities are retrieved and initialized (yet).
+Searching for ORM entities using their Hibernate Search index, and retrieving managed entities as results.
+However, we do not offer many options regarding how the entities are loaded from the database (yet).

 All the predicates available in Search 5, except

 moreLikeThis.
 Additionally, the new

 All the sorts available in Search 5.
 See